lo-jo/Minishell/README.md

 # Minishell
 Lightweight version of the bash shell.
 Core functionalities include command execution, file redirection and piping, complemented by a curated set of built-in commands.

-This project was made during my time at 42 Paris in collaboration with Elsie Malgouvre.
+This project was made during my time at 42 Paris in collaboration with Elise M.

 # Features
 Basic mandatory features include :